 For some, decorating your home is an exciting prospect.
-You’re a creative individual with a vision and the means to make it happen.
+You’re a creative individual with a vision and the means to make it happen, especially now you can buy products like peel and stick wallpaper which makes it easier than ever before.
 For others, it’s downright stressful.
 You don’t know which rug to choose or the perfect adornments for your shelves.

 That’s when you might consider hiring an interior designer, but it’s not the only reason.
 Interior designers offer a number of benefits, regardless of whether or not you have an eye for detail.